Clip Strips

 How to set up and organize: Print on cardstock and punch pieces with 1″ circle punch or cut out.
 Place word sorts in small ziplock bags with labels, and keep in quart ziplock bags with expanding bottoms by sections, or in a Sterlite flip top box.
 Tabbed index cards are helpful for dividing sections.
 An empty Extra Refreshers gum container works great for mixing up and drawing the cards.

-Check out the Phonics Pow Toolkit and get your free Word Sort Games – Download pdf.
-Visit Word Lists for a free download of the words included.
+See the Word Sorts board at Pinterest, and check out the Phonics Pow Toolkit and visit Word Lists for a free download of the words included.

 The Schwa Sound

-Schwa is often a light “uh” sound that can be made by any vowel.
+Schwa is a light vowel sound that can be made by any vowel.
 It is the most common sound in the English language.
-It is often very similar to a short u, but is softer and weaker.
+It is often very similar to a short u “uh”, but is softer and weaker.
+The symbol for schwa is an upside down e: ə.

 SchwaCard

 Since the Schwa sound is more often found in words with more than one syllable, it is included at the end of the Phonics Pow Toolkit.
-(V.c) However, it is a good idea to introduce it earlier as Schwa can be found in some one syllable words like: the, a, was, and of.
+(V.c) However, it is a good idea to introduce it earlier as Schwa can be found in some one syllable words like: a, was, the, from, does, and of.

 The sled was a lot of fun.